-Knowing whom to trust can be tricky, especially when you are a teenager.
-When you add social media—and the internet at large—into the equation, things get difficult.
+Knowing who to trust can be tricky, especially when you’re a teenager.
+When you add social media—and the internet at large—into the equation, things get really difficult.
 Sextortion, being blackmailed with the threat of revealing intimate pictures you sent someone, can ruin your life.
-Comrade created a mobile-first microsite displaying an animated video about sextortion and a prominent social sharing mechanism to get teenagers talking about this important issue.
+Comrade created a mobile-first microsite showcasing an animated video about sextortion and a prominent social sharing mechanism to get teenagers talking about this important issue.

 Striking the right tone

 Talking frankly to teenagers about sex, consent, and harassment is incredibly awkward, but equally important.
 We kept an unwavering focus on approaching this delicate subject with tact and understanding.
 By balancing friendliness and approachability with the seriousness needed to get real talk across, we were able to create a messaging strategy that gave teens a supportive, accessible space to think about their power to stop sextortion.

 We also had many rich conversations with parents, educators, and teens themselves to make sure we understood the current teenage landscape, from hot brands to trusted voices to apps and messaging services.

 The adorable anthropomorphic cats featured in the video helped make the difficult subject playful and approachable, so we leveraged that style with similar aesthetics—hand-drawn watercolor accents and custom illustrations.
 To balance this lightness, we brought in photography with reality and gravity.
 The color palette resonated with the teenage brand landscape to make social sharing even more appealing.